Management of chronic constipation in adults

 The approach to a patient with chronic constipation will depend on whether studies indicate normal or slowed colonic transit and whether there is a defecatory dysfunction (algorithm 1).
 The specific choice of agents and order of their introduction varies with the etiology of the condition.

-- Management of normal and slow transit chronic constipation includes patient education, behavior modification, dietary changes, and laxative therapy.
+●Management of chronic constipation includes patient education, behavior modification, dietary changes, and laxative therapy.
 Severe, intractable, slow transit constipation is rare and may be treated with surgery, but with extreme caution; patients should be referred to specialized centers for a full evaluation prior to surgery.
 Treatment for normal or slow transit constipation is shown in an algorithm (algorithm 2).

-- Management of defecatory dysfunction involves suppositories, biofeedback, botulinum toxin injections into the puborectalis muscle, or relaxation exercises (algorithm 3).
+●Management of defecatory dysfunction involves suppositories, biofeedback, or botulinum toxin injections into the puborectalis muscle (algorithm 3).